Blind Cricket England and Wales (BCEW)

 (2.1.4) B4 Players

-BCEW would define a B4 partially sighted player as for example someone with a substantial and permanent sight impairment and their visual acuity is 6/60 to 6/24 with a full field of vision.
+BCEW would define a B4 partially sighted player as for example someone with a substantial and permanent sight impairment and their visual acuity is better than 6/60 but not above 6/24 with a full field of vision in their better eye.

 (2.2) The Cricket specific classification of Low Partial